-In such a highly competitive environment, a given company's market share is constantly at risk and must be carefully safeguarded.
-Competitors who are able to discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its future bids and selectively undercutting its prices.
+such Ιn highly competitive environment, 2 company's market share is constantly at risk and must be Competitors carefully safeguarded. who are able discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its future bids and selectively undercutting its prices.
 Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.